mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 New
 ###

-- :ref:`CropToComponent <algm-CropToComponent>` allows for cropping a workspace to a list of detector names.
+- :ref:`CropToComponent <algm-CropToComponent>` allows for cropping a workspace to a list of component names.

 Improved
 ########